Old German herding dogs

 Old German herding dogs (German: altdeutsche Hütehunde), including old German sheep dogs or old German shepherd dogs (altdeutsche Schäferhunde) are a group of traditional types of working, herding dogs from Germany.
-They are landraces consisting of working strains of dog, and some of them are the types from which the modern German Shepherd Dog was developed as a standardised breed.
+They are landraces consisting of working strains of dog, and some of them are the types from which the modern German Shepherd was developed as a standardised breed.
 The landraces are not recognised by the Fédération Cynologique Internationale, but some have their own standards which are for working ability, not appearance traits.

 History

 The origins of the old German herding dogs likely trace back to the early Middle Ages.
-As nomadic shepherding and herding practices evolved, so did need for dogs capable of herding sheep, pigs, and cattle, as well as for guarding and protecting the herds.
+As shepherding and herding practices evolved, so did need for dogs capable of herding sheep, pigs, and cattle, as well as for guarding and protecting the herds.
 Dogs were being bred to preserve traits that assisted in their job of herding sheep and protecting their flocks from predators.
 In Germany this was practised within local communities, where shepherds selected and bred dogs.
 It was recognised that the breed had the necessary skills for herding sheep, such as intelligence, speed, strength and keen sense of smell.
 The results were dogs that were able to do such things, but that differed significantly, both in appearance and ability, from one locality to another.

 Before the 1890s, any dog used for herding and protecting sheep in Germany was referred to as a "German shepherd dog".
 The dogs were bred solely for their working ability, with little effort to standardise a particular appearance or create a defined breed of dog.
 In 1899, ex-cavalry captain Max von Stephanitz was attending a dog show when he was shown a dog that fulfilled what von Stephanitz believed a working dog should be.
 He purchased him immediately.
 After purchasing the dog he changed the dog's name to Horand von Grafrath and von Stephanitz founded the Verein für Deutsche Schäferhunde (Society for German Shepherd Dogs).
 Horand was declared to be the first German Shepherd Dog.
 However, many German herdsmen continued to breed their dogs for working ability rather than to the new breed standard, and their remaining non-standardised working dogs were called Altdeutscher Schäferhund (plural with -hunde), literally 'old-German shepherd-dog'.